aidoskanapyanov/aidoskanapyanov/README.md

 When I have some spare time on weekends I contribute to open source, here are some of the contributions:

 - [Narwhals](https://github.com/narwhals-dev/narwhals/pulls?q=is%3Apr+involves%3Aaidoskanapyanov): an extremely lightweight compatibility layer between Polars, pandas, Modin, cuDF, pyarrow (and more!).
-I am a core maintainer since Apr.
-2024.
-Narwhals has ~10M downloads a month.
 - [Generative-ai-python](https://github.com/google-gemini/generative-ai-python/pulls?q=is%3Apr+is%3Amerged+author%3Aaidoskanapyanov): The official Python library for the Google Gemini API
 - [Pandas](https://github.com/pandas-dev/pandas/pulls?q=is%3Apr+is%3Amerged+author%3Aaidoskanapyanov): Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
 - [Cookiecutter Django](https://github.com/cookiecutter/cookiecutter-django/pulls?q=involves%3Aaidoskanapyanov+is%3Amerged): Framework for jumpstarting production-ready Django projects quickly.